JollyDevelopment/nemo-actions/README.md

  ln -s /Path/To/ClonedRepo/<filename>.sh <filename>.sh
 ```

 Repeat for each action/sh pair.
-Some .nemo_actions do not have/need the .sh file, so just the .nemo_action symlink will work...
+Some .nemo_actions do not have/need the .sh file, so just the .nemo_action symlink will work.